 - Connectivity Type: HDMI, DisplayPort, VGA

 We found the HP P224 monitors delivered excellent image quality with vivid colors.
 Its VA panel is 1920×1080 and is accompanied by an impressive 102 PPI.
-As a result, the screen worked well for our photo and video editing.
+As a result, the screens worked well for our photo and video editing.

 This product comes in a pack of two 21” monitors and has a zero frame bezel, which was ideal for our dual monitor setup.
 It’s ideal for the professional who uses various programs as it reduces the amount of time it takes to switch between programs.
 Unfortunately, we noticed the TN panel caused the monitor to have a narrower viewing angle of 160°.